Image Credit: Elizabeth and Desmond L. taken in Bon Echo Provincial Park, ON

 Image Credit: Raya A. from New Canaan, CT

 A long abdomen and bright orange body contrasts with the natural habitat of Orange Meadowhawks making it easier to spot them in the wild.

-A boldly colored dragonfly, Orange Meadowhawks can be found on grasses and reeds in ponds, streams and lakes.
-They also venture away from water sources and have been spotted in fields and meadows.
-Adults eat small insects like flies, mosquitoes, moths, ants, and mayflies.
-Naiads (juveniles) are aquatic, remaining in water after hatching and they feed on small crustaceans, aquatic insects and detritus.
-They look nothing like dragonflies, lacking wings, having short alligator-like bodies, and large pincers for jaws that they use to constantly eat.
-When they have developed enough to molt, they leave the water and come on land.
-After molting, they are winged adults.
+A boldly colored genus of dragonflies, Orange Meadowhawks can be found on grasses and reeds in ponds, streams and lakes.
+They also venture away from water sources and have been spotted in drier places like fields and meadows.
+Adult Meadowhawks eat small insects like flies, mosquitoes, moths, ants, and mayflies.
+Naiads (juveniles) are aquatic, remaining underwater after hatching where they feed on small crustaceans, aquatic insects, and detritus.
+They look nothing like adults dragonflies.
+Naiads lack wings, have short alligator-like bodies, and large pincers for jaws that they use while constantly eating.
+When they have developed enough to molt, naiads leave the water and come on land.
+After molting again, they develop into winged adults.

 Scientific Name: Sympetrum spp.

 Dragonfly or Damselfly

 Size (Adult; Length): 35mm to 72mm (1.37in to 2.81in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.